Scheduling QuerySurge with the Windows Scheduler and the QuerySurge Base API

 Full installation instructions are available in this article.

 Pre-requisite: Create a Script to Schedule

 You'll need a set of command-line calls specifying what you want to execute on your schedule - an API script of the execution steps.
-When you install the command-line execution API, the install path will contain some sample batch scripts.
+When you install the Base API, the install path will contain some sample batch scripts.
 You can find discussions of these samples here (Windows batch).
 You can use these sample batch files to see how to put together your own scripts.

 Set Up the Windows Scheduler to Schedule QuerySurge

 - Click on the Windows start icon in the bottom left corner and search for "Task Scheduler".
 The Task Scheduler should launch.

 - On the Actions panel, at the right of the Task Scheduler window, click on "Create Basic Task...".

 - In the Create Basic Task Wizard, enter a descriptive name of the task, as well as an optional description of what the task will be doing.